 After winning the US Open in 2005, Michael Campbell needed to figure out a path for leveraging his success in areas he truly cared about.
 After bonding with Hamish about his deep spiritual feelings for the land, the pair saw an opportunity to use sport as the driver for environmental awareness.
 Both saw flaws in the way that governments, scientists and NGOs were engaging the public in environmental challenges and felt that sports heroes have a role to play in re-framing the dialogue in a much more positive, optimistic manner.

 After graduating with a BA (Hons) in International Relations and an MA in Peace and Security Studies, Antonia gained experience in the not-for-profit sector all around the world.
 After a long journey across many continents, she arrived in NZ.
 Failing to grow tall enough herself, Antonia coaches secondary school rowing in her spare time.

 Maike graduated with an M.Sc. in Business Administration & Economics in 2015, dreaming of traveling around NZ after.
 She joined Litefoot in her first week here.
 In Germany, Maike grew up in a home where sustainability was an important aspect of everyday life.
 She enjoys tramping, tennis, photography, and, of course, watching Germans dominate football!
 (Heja BVB)

-Thorsten Herkel, Business Development Officer:
+Thorsten Herkel, Business Development Manager: